NorthropGrumman/jellyfish/docs/books/jellyfish-user-guide/introduction-to-jellyfish.md

 **jellyfish CLI example**
 ```
-$> jellyfish validate inputDir=/home/me/my-sd-project
+$> jellyfish validate inputDirectory=/home/me/my-sd-project
 System Descriptor project is valid.
 -- SUCCESS (00:00:03.173) --
 ```

-The `inputDir` parameter is used to point to the specific location of the project on disk.
+The `inputDirectory` parameter is used to point to the specific location of the project on disk.

 ## Help
 Users can always run `jellyfish help` to learn about the available commands and parameters needed to run a particular